enmccarthy/enmccarthy.github.io/_posts/2018-6-6-CPlusPlus-R.md

 layout: post
 title: Recommendation System in C++ using GPUs!
 ---
---Place holder for recommendation system in C++--
-I am working on a group project that is implementing a recommendation system using cuBlas! github link [repo](https://github.com/ajohnson-uoregon/CIS631-team-project)
+I did a group project with Alister Johnson implementing a recommendation system using cuBlas!
+We ran this on the HPC Talapas at the University of Oregon.
+To sum up most of our issues - memory management.
+When allocating and using variables it is important to understand what is accessing what, and at what time. github link [repo](https://github.com/ajohnson-uoregon/CIS631-team-project)